 NaturalShrimp Provides Florida Production Facility Update

-/EIN News/ -- DALLAS, TX, Oct.
-04, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – NaturalShrimp, Inc. (OTCQB: SHMP), a Biotechnology Aquaculture Company that has developed and patented the first shrimp-focused commercially operational RAS (Recirculating Aquaculture System), announced today an update on the planned Florida shrimp production facility.
+DALLAS, TX, Oct.
+04, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – NaturalShrimp, Inc. SHMP, a Biotechnology Aquaculture Company that has developed and patented the first shrimp-focused commercially operational RAS (Recirculating Aquaculture System), announced today an update on the planned Florida shrimp production facility.

 Florida State and County Government Support